miklt/Sharif-Judge/v1.4/classes.md

 Classroom
 -----

-Write the name of the classroom where the class is going to be taught.
+Name/Number of the classroom where the class is going to be taught.

 Add Students
 ------------